DavidDiazGuerra/gpuRIR/scripts/README.md

 # Generate IR with filters

-**generate_IR_with_filters** is a script to generate room impulse response (RIRs) files, ready to be used to convolve audio files.
+`generate_IR_with_filters` is a script to generate room impulse response (RIRs) files, ready to be used to convolve audio files.
 Also provided are filters and features which add further functionalities to RIR generation.
-Aforementioned filters are passed as an array, and are applied in an user-defined order.
+Goal of those features are achieving the most realistic reverb quality possible, add sonic flexibility, yet striking a balance with performance to increase gpuRIR's attractiveness to machine learning applications such as de-reverberation.

 # Features
 ## Frequency dependent absorption coefficients